 Smoked Pork Shoulder – this is your go-to recipe for making the BEST smoked pork shoulder!

-The first thing you are going to need is a smoker – here is the one the hubby has: Masterbuilt 20070910 30-Inch Black Electric Digital Smoker, Top Controller.
+The first thing you are going to need is a smoker – here is the one we have: Masterbuilt 20070910 30-Inch Black Electric Digital Smoker, Top Controller.
 If you are looking for a starter smoker that is high quality, but also not the most expensive smoker ever made, he would recommend this one.
-He has had it for 3 years with no issues and the quality of smoking is fantastic.
+We have had it for 3 years with no issues and the quality of smoking is fantastic.
 Also, while I know everyone has their own opinion, electric smokers like the one we have are much easier to control than the charcoal version.
-So again, if you are just starting out, this Masterbuilt 20070910 30-Inch Black Electric Digital Smoker, Top Controller smoker is the way to go.
+So again, if you are just starting out, this Masterbuilt 20070910 30-Inch Black Electric Digital Smoker, Top Controllersmoker is the way to go.

 Now, for this recipe we used a 4 pound pork shoulder – as always – a better initial product = a better end result (aka go to the deli and get the good pork shoulder!).
 It will be worth it.
 Yes.
 It really does taste better.